mmmarinho/ROS2_Tutorial/docs/source/messages.rst

    ---
    int64 sum

 Notice that the :code:`---` is what separates the :code:`Request`, above, from the :code:`Response` below.
 Anyone using this service would expect that the result would be :math:`sum = a + b`, but this logic needs to be implemented on the Node.
-The service itself is just the ways of bidirectional communication.
+The service itself is just a way of bidirectional communication.